Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

-Your kitty wears a flea collar her neck that has an insecticide (either “chemical” or “natural”) in it to kill and/or repel fleas.
+Flea collars are worn around the neck and have an insecticide (either “chemical” or “natural”) to kill and/or repel fleas.

 Some cats have reactions where they lose fur where the collar sits on the neck and/or develop redness and sores on the skin under the collar.

-Flea sprays have insecticides and are used to help get rid of fleas and prevent their return.
+Flea sprays have insecticides that help get rid of fleas and prevent their return.

-They’re used now more in the home rather than directly on your cat.
+They’re used now more in the home rather than directly on a cat.